-Not unlike one of her movie characters, Kelly Reichardt is walking outdoors in Portland, Oregon, with a dog, trudging through the remains of a minor snowfall while trying to untangle her ear buds.
+Director Kelly Reichardt is walking outdoors in Portland, Oregon with a friend's dog, trudging through the remains of a minor snowfall while trying to untangle her ear buds.
+In other words, pretty much the same thing a typical character might be doing in one of her slow-moving, highly observant films.

-One of the most talented and poetic independent directors working in cinema today, Reichardt is known for her character-driven, slow-moving films such as "Old Joy" and "Wendy and Lucy," the latter of which revolves around a homeless drifter played by Michelle Williams and her companion, Lucy, a mixed-breed canine of Reichardt's that bounded through both films and has since died.
-Her most recent movie, "Certain Women," weaves together three short stories by Maile Meloy and stars Laura Dern, Williams, Lily Gladstone and Kristen Stewart.
-Set in Montana, the acclaimed drama was dedicated to Lucy.
+Reichardt is one of the more thoughtful and humanist filmmakers working in American cinema today.
+She's known for character-driven indie films such as "Old Joy" and "Wendy and Lucy," the latter revolving around a homeless drifter played by Michelle Williams and Lucy, a mixed-breed canine of Reichardt's who bounded through both films.

-"This is a friend's dog, Fritz, who usually is in a store window where they have a little factory," she says by phone.
-"Me and the dog became friends so I walk him."
+Sadly, Lucy has since passed away, she says.
+That might be why Reichardt seems so happy today to have another four-legged companion by her side while doing this brief interview by phone in advance of the James River Film Fest.
+"This is a friend's dog, Fritz, who usually is in a store window where they have a little factory," she says.
+"Me and the dog became friends, so I walk him."

-Nature plays a pervasive role in her work.
-Already this interview could be a scene from her breakthrough, "Old Joy," which is built around a long walk taken by two reacquainted friends (and Lucy) to a hot spring outside of Portland.
+Maybe I'm attuned to the sounds because nature does play a pervasive role throughout her film work.
+Our interview already feels like it could've been an outtake scene from her breakthrough film, "Old Joy," which was built around a long walk taken by two reacquainted friends (and Lucy) to a famous hot spring outside of Portland.
+I half-expect to hear gentle guitar noodling from Yo La Tengo in the background.

 "Oh no, there's salt in the dog's paw," Reichardt says.
 "They don't even really salt here that much.
 The whole city is shut down over less than an inch of snow.
 They're in no shape for the big earthquake to come, I'll tell you that."

-Thematically, her films explore questions of community, and how we treat each other, while featuring working-class characters living without a net.
-I ask her if this preoccupation reflects her own experience as a filmmaker.
+Thematically, her movies often explore questions of community and how we treat each other, while featuring working-class characters living without a net.
+I ask her if this preoccupation reflects her own experience as a struggling filmmaker.

 "Gosh, it's so hard to know where everything comes from, right?" she says.
 "In filmmaking there is a lot of community, we're really out in it, usually in harrowing conditions. … I think the idea of each man for himself is probably contrary to the original thinking of the American dream."